rafalcode/chin_resto/README.md

 This is a simple C implementation of the Chinese Restaurant Process.
 Its overall purpose is clarity and a certain amount of scalability.
 For example it should handle a million customers, with little problems.
 In its first commit, it's a single file, 'crp.c'.

-To find out more about this sotchastic process, here is hte obligatory wikipedia link: [finite mixture model](http://en.wikipedia.org/wiki/Chinese_restaurant_process).
+To find out more about this stochastic process, here is the obligatory wikipedia link: [Chinese Restaurant Process](http://en.wikipedia.org/wiki/Chinese_restaurant_process).

 It has no dependencies except the GNU C library and its general purpose was to fully understand this stochastic process, rather than any flamboyant use of c.